ssato/python-anyconfig/README.rst

 Supported configuration formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-python-anyconfig supports various (configuration) file formats if the required module is available and the corresponding backend is ready to use:
+python-anyconfig supports various file formats if requirements are satisfied and backends in charge are enabled and ready to use:

-- Supported formats enabled by default:
+- Always supported formats of which backends are enabled by default:

 .. csv-table::
    :header: "Format", "Type", "Requirement"